SaaS Billing and Pricing Models

 Pay-Per-User SaaS Pricing Model

 A variation of the pay-per-user SaaS pricing model is the pay-per-multiple-user pricing model, wherein a separate cost is incurred for a specified number of users.
-For example, a SaaS application could be billed on a multiple user basis of 2 to 99 users as the first tier of the pricing plan and between 100 and 250 users as the second tier of the pricing plan.
+For example, a SaaS application could be billed on a multiple user basis of two to 99 users as the first tier of the pricing plan and between 100 and 250 users as the second tier of the pricing plan.
 Providers who use this pricing model typically bundle an increasing number of features or types of functionality within each successive tier.

 Pay-As-You-Go (Utility) SaaS Pricing Model